isabelntho/isabelntho/README.md

 ### Hi there 👋 I'm Isabel Thomas

-I'm currently a PhD student at ETH Zurich in the Chair of Planning of Landscape and Urban Systems (PLUS, https://plus.ethz.ch/).
+I'm currently a PhD student at ETH Zurich in the Chair of Planning of Landscape and Urban Systems ([PLUS](https://plus.ethz.ch/)).

 You can check out my online CV here: https://isabelntho.github.io/